-Water Heater Bypass Valve Locations
+Water Heater And Bypass Valve Locations

-The water heater bypass valve is located on the water heater, accessed inside the lavatory cabinet by opening the cabinet door or removing the cabinet drawer, by opening the roadside exterior compartment door, or removing the wardrobe shelf.
+The water heater and bypass valve are located under the lavatory sink and can be accessed by the lower cabinet door, or by the exterior compartment door.

 Main Door Care

 Lubrication

 Apply a little paraffin or grease to the striker pockets and a slight amount of household oil to the lock mechanisms to keep the locks operating smoothly.
 Also, lubricate the hinge pins periodically with household oil.
 Use the lubricant sparingly and immediately remove any excess from exterior skin.